Categories

 -

-Thematic coverage of the municipalities of Catalonia in which the municipality's obligation or recommendation to draw up the Municipal Action Plan (PAM) for the risk of forest fires is represented, as well as the plan's current status.
+Thematic coverage of the municipalities of Catalonia in which the municipality's obligation or recommendation to draw up the Municipal Action Plan (PAM) for radiological risk is represented, as well as the plan's current status.

 -

-Thematic coverage of the municipalities of Catalonia in which the obligation or recommendation of the municipality to draw up the Specific Municipal Plan (PEM) for emergencies due to episodes of pollution downstream of the Flix reservoir is represented, as well as the current status of the plan
+Thematic coverage of the municipalities of Catalonia in which the municipality's obligation or recommendation to draw up the Municipal Action Plan (PAM) for the risk of an aeronautical emergency is represented, as well as the plan's current status.